 - Make sure your dog isn’t eating too quickly, as this may also trigger hiccups.
 Slow them down by feeding them smaller portions and/or dividing their meal into multiple feedings throughout the day so they aren’t gorging themselves

-- If your dog is taking medication for an illness, don’t stop giving it unless you’re instructed by a veterinarian.
-Dogs who are treated with medications may have side effects including hiccups.
+- If your dog is taking medication for an illness, don’t stop giving it unless a veterinarian instructs you.
+Dogs who are treated with medications may have side effects, including hiccups.

 - If you’re taking your dog on a road trip, make sure he’s comfortable by providing him with enough fresh water and allowing for enough rest stops.
 Road trips can be stressful to dogs and can result in hiccups.